An Analysis of ISCHEMIA and ISCHEMIA-CKD Outcomes by Chronic Kidney Disease Stage

 - Al-Lamee R, Thompson D, Dehbi HM, et al. Percutaneous coronary intervention in stable angina (ORBITA): a double-blind, randomised controlled trial.
 Lancet 2018;391:31-40.

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Chronic Angina, Dyslipidemia
+Clinical Topics: Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Chronic Angina, Dyslipidemia

 Keywords: Coronary Artery Disease, Creatinine, Coronary Angiography, Glomerular Filtration Rate, Quality of Life, Conservative Treatment, Courage, Drug Evaluation, Renal Insufficiency, Chronic, Angioplasty, Physicians, Ischemia, Diabetes Mellitus, Percutaneous Coronary Intervention, Kidney, Angina, Stable, Goals, Placebo Effect, Self Report, Myocardial Infarction, Stroke